ron-rivest/2016-aus-senate-audit/rivest/README.md

 Current contents:

 ``sp2.py``              slightly modified copy of original "variant sample" routine of Rivest and Yu.
+                        This is probably not going to be used, as it is rather slow.
+                        We'll use the Bayesian method instead.

+``git-notes.org''